MuireannMacCarthy/led_tester/README.rst

 of this project.
-To run this project enter the following command into the command line: pip install git+https://github.com/MuireannMacCarthy/led_tester.git To run with a specific file from the data directory for example to run with the test_data.txt use the following commands in the command line: python main.py --input ./data/test_data.txt
+To run this project enter the following command into the command line: pip install git+https://github.com/MuireannMacCarthy/led_tester.git

+To run with a file from the data directory such as for example to run with the test_data.txt use the following commands in the command line: python main.py --input ./data/test_data.txt